aukarande/PACT/README.md

 - `measure_period`: Specify the sampling period (in seconds) to measure power.
 - `perf_measure_period`: Specify the sampling period (in seconds) to collect performance counter data.
 - `events_groups`: Specify the performance events to monitor during execution.
-- `tracker_file_name`: Specify the name of the file to store tracking data.
+- `tracker_file_name`: Specify the name of the file to store power and performance data.
 - `PSU`: Specify the power supply unit being used for measurement.
 Current support for 'Corsair_1500i' and 'NZXT_850'.

-PACT monitors emissions generated and performance metrics during the execution of your function.

 # Workloads